-In both cases, the direct sourcing channel makes for a much less stressful hiring (buying) decision for the hiring manager.
+In both cases, the direct sourcing channel makes for a much less stressful hiring decision for the hiring manager.
 Hiring previous workers (alumni) will often result in a much shorter learning curve and a reduced ramp-up time.
-To add to the appeal, proven resources can lead to better results once they are working in the organization, as opposed to someone who has not been proven to the hiring manager or the organization in the past.
+To add to the appeal, proven resources can lead to better results once they are working in the organizationin comparison to someone who has not been previously approved by the hiring manager or the organization.